 - The City of Destin offers a more affordable option across the street at the community center for $15, with 24-hour re-entry at any designated harbor parking lot.

-- –Restaurants outside the Harborwalk boundary (AJ’s, Tailfins, Boathouse, and The Edge) offer free parking for customers, but spots are limited and fill up quickly.
+- Restaurants outside the Harborwalk Village boundary (AJ’s, Tailfins, Boathouse, and The Edge) offer free parking for customers, but spots are limited and fill up quickly.

-🚨 Do NOT park in nearby restaurant lots—especially McGuire’s across the street.
-They strictly enforce parking rules and will tow violators seen crossing the street.
+🚨 Do NOT park in nearby restaurant lots, especially McGuire’s across the street.
+They strictly enforce parking rules and will tow vehicles if you park there and walk across the street.

 2. Fireworks from the Destin Marler Bridge

-The Destin Bridge viewing area, marked in blue on the map, provides a stunning and peaceful spot to watch the fireworks.
-The Destin Marler Bridge features a pedestrian walkway with a divider wall, making it a safe and accessible place to enjoy the show.
+The Destin Bridge viewing area, marked in blue on the map, is a peaceful spot to watch the fireworks.
+The Destin Marler Bridge has a pedestrian walkway with a divider wall, which makes it a safe and accessible place to enjoy the show.

-Since this location is rarely crowded, it’s an excellent option for those looking for a quieter viewing experience.
+Since this location is rarely crowded, it’s a great option if you’re looking for a quieter viewing experience.
 The only downside is that traffic on the bridge can be a little noisy.

-Parking is available at Harborwalk Village/Emerald Grande, and from there, it’s a short walk to the bridge.
-You don’t need to go far for a great view, but the farther you walk, the closer you’ll be to the launch site, which is just beyond Norriego Point.
+Parking is available at Harborwalk Village/Emerald Grande, and from there it’s a short walk to the bridge.
+You don’t need to go far for a great view, but the farther you walk, the closer you’ll be to the launch area just beyond Norriego Point.
 Reaching the center of the bridge takes about 10 minutes.

-There used to be a free parking lot near the “Welcome to Destin” sign on the other side of the bridge, but that area is now permanently closed, so Harborwalk Village is the closest parking option.
-They charge a $20 parking fee from March through October, but you can make the most of it by arriving earlier in the evening to explore Harborwalk, grab dinner, enjoy live entertainment, or browse the shops before heading to the bridge for the fireworks.
+There used to be a free parking lot near the “Welcome to Destin” sign on the other side of the bridge, but that area is now permanently closed.
+Harborwalk Village is the closest parking option.
+They charge $20 for parking from March through October, so it can be worth arriving earlier to explore the harbor, grab dinner, and then head to the bridge for the show.

 3. Fireworks from Norriego Point Public Beach

 The Norriego Point viewing area is represented in pink on the map.
-Norriego Point is a white sand peninsula located at the end of Gulf Shore Drive on Holiday Isle in Destin, Florida.
-On one side, it faces Destin Harbor, and on the other, it opens to the East Pass leading out to the Gulf of Mexico.
-It is one of the 13 public beach areas in Destin.
+Norriego Point is a white sand peninsula at the end of Gulf Shore Drive on Holiday Isle in Destin, Florida.
+On one side it faces Destin Harbor, and on the other it opens to the East Pass leading out to the Gulf of Mexico.

 I wrote more detail about Norriego Point and all the other public beaches in Destin here: Find your Perfect Beach: A Guide to the Public Beaches of Destin